-"beneficial owner" means, in relation to a business relationship or occasional transaction - mean -
+"beneficial owner" means, in relation to a business relationship or occasional transaction -

-- (a) the natural person who ultimately owns or controls the customer, and - (b) a person on whose behalf the business relationship or occasional transaction is to be or is being conducted and, in the case of a trust or other legal arrangement, this shall

-No. XIII of 1994 as amended by No. XVII and XXI of 2002, No. XVI of 2003 and [No of 2007 and Guernsey S.I.
+- (a) the natural person who ultimately owns or controls the customer, and - (b) a person on whose behalf the business relationship or occasional transaction is to be or is being conducted and, in the case of a trust or other legal arrangement, this shall mean - - (i) any beneficiary in whom an interest has vested, and - (ii) any other person who appears likely to benefit from that trust or other legal arrangement, e No. XIII of 1994 as amended by No. XVII and XXI of 2002, No. XVI of 2003 and [No of 2007 and Guernsey S.I.
 No. of 2007.]